theonlyNischal/Classroom-Attendance-System-Utilizing-Viola-Jones-for-Face-Detection-and-LBPH-for-Face-Recognition/README.md

 tion rates.
 In the next stage, the detected face in the image is recognized using Local Binary Patterns Histogram.
 Keywords–Computer vision; face detection; face recognition; feature extraction; image processing; Local Binary Patterns Histogram; object detection; Viola-Jones object detection.

+## Problem Statement
+The main problem with the traditional attendance system is that it is subject to manipulation and thre remains chance of human error during data entry.
+Though it is easier to implement and saves technology expenses, the organization cannot benefit from the innovations of data analysis which has huge implications.
+In addition  to this, contemporary attendance method at classroom requires human intervention and cooperation from students which contribute towards wastage of preecious class time.

 ## Getting Started

 - Clone the repo using git or download the zip file